Vonage/vonage-cli/README.md

 Clone the repository to your local machine.

-This repository requires `lerna` to be installed globally.
+This repository requires `lerna` and `typescript` to be installed globally.
 To do that:
-* Run `npm -i -g lerna`
+* Run `npm install -g lerna typescript`

-Next, install dependencies and run lerna:
+Next, install dependencies and post-install will run `lerna bootstrap`:

 * Run `npm install`
-* Run `lerna bootstrap`

 You will need to repeat these steps when you change branches or pull fresh code from the repository.